All About Thermostats

 Taking the thermostat technology to the next level of operation is the programmable thermostat, which can save you money on your energy costs by allowing you to pre-set your heating and cooling cycles.
 Remote energy management (REM) thermostats allow you to do this from any location, using your computer, tablet, or smartphone.
 At the top of the thermal-tech pyramid is the learning thermostat, which forms a cycle based on how you’ve manually altered the temperature at different times of the day and compares it with objective temperature and humidity measurements to establish a pattern of maximum efficiency.

-Check with us here at Rainaldi to see which thermostat technology will work best with your heating and cooling system.
+Check with us here at Rainaldi to see which thermostat technology will work best with the heating and cooling system in your Orlando area home.
 Having the right equipment – and the right understanding of how to use it – can mean significant savings on your energy bills year-round.

 Scroll to Top